-As mandated by the said SEC Memo Circular 19, the Directors and key Officers annually attend corporate governance seminars, the latest of which was on November 12, 2022 conducted by the Institute of Corporate Directors.
-The annual continuing training program makes certain that directors and key officers are informed of the developments in the business and regulatory environments.
-It includes corporate governance matters such as audit, internal controls, risk management, sustainability and strategy relevant to banking.
+Moreover, Directors and key Officers annually attend corporate governance seminars, the latest of which was on November 18, 2023 conducted by the Institute of Corporate Directors.
+The annual continuing training program makes certain that Directors and key Officers are updated on business developments, regulatory environment and digital innovations.

-- c) Based on the Bank's Compliance Reports, there were no material deviations from the Bank's MCG. - d) The Bank actively participates in corporate governance seminars and other undertakings of regulatory agencies which aim to provide empirical data on the current state of corporate governance and to help publicly-listed companies strengthen their corporate governance structures and mechanisms.
+The Bank likewise actively participates in other relevant undertakings which aim to provide updates on global best practices to help publicly-listed companies further strengthen their corporate governance structures and mechanisms.